jorgebastida/glue/docs/installation.rst

 Installing Glue
 ===============

-Glue only depends on one external library, `PIL <http://www.pythonware.com/products/pil/>`_.
+Glue only depends on one external library, `Pillow <http://pypi.python.org/pypi/Pillow/>`_. a friendly fork of `PIL <http://www.pythonware.com/products/pil/>`_.
-``PIL`` is a graphic library for python and it's used to create the sprite images.

-By default some Linux distributions and OSX don't have the required codecs to manipulate ``jpeg`` images so it's necessary to install them manually.
+This libraries require some external codes in order to manipulate ``jpeg`` images.
+These codecs aren't available by default in some Linux distributions neither OSX, so it's necessary to install them manually.

 OSX
 ---